White Smoke From Exhaust – Main Causes and Fixes

 Thankfully, most engine blocks are made out of either cast iron or aluminum alloy.
 Meaning they are not only durable but are great for transferring heat away from the engine as well.
 However, if any engine components aren’t working as they should, the block can overheat, weakening it.

-A few common symptoms that the block may be getting too hot include:
+A few prevalent symptoms that the block may be getting too hot include:

 • White smoke coming from the exhaust